Azure/azure-quickstart-templates/quickstarts/microsoft.azure-ai-agent-service/standard-agent/README.md

 - aiSearchServiceResourceId
 - aiStorageAccountResourceId

 If you want to use an existing Azure OpenAI resource, you will need to update the `aiServiceAccountResourceId` and the `aiServiceKind` parameter in the parameters file.
-The `aiServiceKind` parameter should be set to `OpenAI`.
+The `aiServiceKind` parameter should be set to `AzureOpenAI`.

 ## Resources